ggtracker/sc2reader/CONTRIBUTING.md

 Patches
 =========

 Please submit patches by pull request where possible.
 Patches should add a test to confirm their fix and should not break previously working tests.
+Circle CI automatically runs tests on each pull request so please check https://circleci.com/gh/ggtracker to see the results of those tests.

 If you are having trouble running/add/fixing tests for your patch let me know and I'll see if I can help.